-She performs frequently at Lincoln Center with the American Classical Orchestra, and currently serves as the Assistant Concertmaster of the Hudson Valley Philharmonic as well as the Concertmaster of the Northern Duchess Symphony Orchestra – where she has been a featured soloist.
+Ms. Young is a member of the Hudson Valley String Quartet and currently serves as the Assistant Concertmaster of the Hudson Valley Philharmonic.
+She is also the Concertmaster of the Northern Duchess Symphony Orchestra, where she has been a featured soloist.

 A student of many different violin disciplines, she has studied modern violin performance with Dorothy Delay, Camilla Wicks and Joyce Robbins – while delving deeply into the baroque and classical intricacies with specialists Enrico Gatti, Jorge-Michael-Swartz and Nancy Wilson.